A little girl went to church for the first time. She was full of questions.

 Not understanding, she whispered to her father, “I guess God didn’t want that one.”

 Not so!
 God wants every one of us.

 On one occasion He said, “Come to Me, all of you…” On another occasion He said, “If you come to Me I will not reject you.”

 We have all experienced the pain of rejection.
 We know what it is like to feel alone.
 Family members leave us.
 Friends turn their backs on us.
-But not Jesus.
+But Jesus?
+Never!

 Someone said, “With Jesus, the welcome mat is out and the door is always open.”
 Paul said, “…nothing…will ever separate us from the love of God that is revealed in Christ Jesus our Lord.”
 There is nothing that we have done or ever will do that can separate us from Him, His love or His salvation.